-Palaeontology and Evolution is a diverse course that covers many aspects of palaeobiology as well as earth and biological sciences.
+Our courses cover many aspects of palaeobiology, as well as earth sciences and biological sciences.
 Our degrees are interdisciplinary and provide you with a broad background in palaeobiological science, including state-of-the-art methods and technological advances.

-You will deepen your understanding of key topics, including mass extinctions, macroevolution and climate change.
-You will study core units in geology and biology and, in the third year, will study a range of specialist, optional units to suit your interests and career goals.
+You will deepen your understanding of major topics, including mass extinctions, macroevolution and climate change.
+You will study core units in geology and biology and, in the third year, you will study a range of specialist, optional units to suit your interests and career goals.